 So, with all these suggestions in mind...what exactly is the best response when your nanny calls in sick?
 It's pretty simple -- your response should be short and sweet -- something along the lines of, "Oh no!
 I'm so sorry you're not feeling well.
 Get some rest and let me know later this evening how you're feeling so I can schedule backup care for tomorrow if you're not better".
 This response is empathetic and lets your nanny know that you understand they may not be back at work tomorrow.
 When your nanny has recovered and is back at work, do not act rudely to them or be passive aggressive -- too many nannies report that when they get back to work after being sick, their boss won't really talk to them/is short with them.
 That is just so wrong on so many levels.

 As frustrating as it is to have to scramble when your nanny calls in sick, it's something you just have to realize is inevitable.
 However, it can be made much less stressful if you just accept the fact that nannies will miss work from time to time, and therefore plan ahead.
 At the end of the day, try and be thankful that your nanny will take care of your sick children whereas a daycare will not allow a sick child to attend.
 Finally, the responsibility doesn't fall entirely on the parents.
 As nannies, we are responsible for informing our employers that these types of situations do arise and helping to ensure that parents have a plan in place.
+A good place to start is with a solid nanny contract -- the Nanny Counsel contract includes a backup care policy, which is a great resource to get the conversation started with your employers.
 Oh and nannies -- please remember that when you call in sick, you are not asking for permission -- you are informing.
 When you're sick, you're sick -- it's not something you can control and you do not need to ask permission to prioritize your health.